Maryland Slip and Fall Lawyers

 When the Owner Creates the Condition

-The best Maryland premises liability cases are those where the owner or defendant created the slippery condition.
+The best Maryland slip and fall cases are those where the owner or defendant created the slippery condition.
 Plaintiffs who play their cards right in these causes generally win.
 The plaintiff need not offer evidence that defendant knew of the condition, since defendant's knowledge in such a case is conclusively presumed.
 Examples would be mopped, oiled or waxed floors.

 Does Your Law Firm Represent Slip and Fall Plaintiffs?